rickecon/StructEst_W19/README.md

     * Problem sets will be due on the day listed in the Daily Course Outline section of this syllabus (see below) unless otherwise specified.
 Late homework will not be graded.
 * **Project:** The project will either be a replication of an existing structural estimation paper or an original estimation project.
 I will approve each project.
 The final writeup of the project will be worthIt will be worth 20 points, which is equivalent to two homework assignments.
 The initial in-class presentation of your project proposal and your final in-class presentation of your project results will each be worth 5 points.
 The project write up will be due on Wednesday, March 8, the day after regular classes end (first reading day).

+## Assignment submission procedure

+This folder on your fork of the class repository `github.com/YourGitHubHandle/StructEst_W19/ProblemSets/` is where you will submit your problem sets and project assignments.
+You will just commit and push your assignments to the appropriate folder.
+For example, your files for PS1 should be committed to the PS1 folder on your fork of the class repository.

+`/StructEst_W18/ProblemSets/PS1/YourFile.pdf`

+I will use a shell script to clone all class members' repositories at the time the assignments are due.

 ## Daily Course Schedule ##